ForomePlatform/anfisa/doc/dev/concepts/filters_reg.rst

 Priority of properties in status report mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-    Priority of properties can be controled in request :doc:`../rest/statunits` by reordering items in **units** argument.
+    Priority of properties can be controlled in request :doc:`../rest/statunits` by reordering items in **units** argument.
 If the user clicks on some property, it should be loaded with top priority.
 Next priority have properties that are visible by the user (if the user can scroll Units area).
-All other properties migth be loaded later.
+All other properties might be loaded later.

 Current selection
 ^^^^^^^^^^^^^^^^^